Kerliix/auth-server/README.md

 Integrate intrusion detection and improved rate limiting.

-Protocols Supported
-OAuth 2.0 Authorization Code Grant (with PKCE)

-OAuth 2.0 Refresh Token Grant

-OpenID Connect Core (UserInfo endpoint)

-OAuth 2.0 Token Revocation (RFC 7009)

-Dependencies
-Node.js (v18+ recommended)

-Express.js

-MongoDB (via Mongoose)

-jsonwebtoken

-bcrypt

-express-rate-limit

-express-session

-nodemailer

-express-validator
+---

-Acknowledgement and Special Thanks
+# Acknowledgement and Special Thanks
 Inspired by the official OAuth 2.0 and OpenID Connect specifications.

 Thanks to the Node.js and Express.js communities for their outstanding libraries and tools.